-I am running for re-election for Alderman-at-Large from Ward 5.
-All of Newton can vote in this election, and I ask for your vote on November 3.
+I am running for re-election for Councilor-at-Large from Ward 5.
+All of Newton can vote in this election, and I ask again for your vote on November 2.

-I have both broad community and useful professional experience, plus a great deal of energy, commitment and an enthusiasm for problem solving that Newton needs to address the important and challenging issues facing our City.
+I have both broad community and useful professional experience, plus a great deal of energy, commitment and an enthusiasm for problem solving to help address the important and challenging issues facing our City.

-My husband and I and our two children have reaped many advantages of Newton's exceptional public schools, diversity and quality of life.
-I wish to work to help sustain and build upon these qualities and to pass on to you and future generations what we have been so fortunate to have for ourselves.
+My husband and I and our two children have experienced the many advantages of Newton's exceptional public schools, diversity and quality of life.
+I wish to work to help protect and build upon these qualities and to pass on to you and many generations a secure and sustainable future.

-I am confident that my community work, leadership in public service and professional experience as an architect has demonstrated I can continue to make a meaningful contribution to such necessary work.
+I am confident that my record of accomplishment demonstrates I can continue to make a meaningful contribution to this work.

 You can count on me to listen to your concerns, do my homework - and act with integrity to serve our community.
-I look forward to continued collaboration with the administration, Board of Aldermen and School Committee to tackle this work.
+I look forward to continued collaboration with a new mayor, Council and School Committee.

 Please explore my website to get to know me a little better, contact me if you have a question, comment or want to share what you feel are the most important issues facing Newton.